For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 About the grant

-This is a study grant for professional development specifically for people of Muslim faith.
+This is a study grant for professional development specifically for people of the Muslim faith.
 Applicants for this grant either want to pursue a pathway into the mental health and addiction sector or currently work in the sector and want to build on their existing qualifications.

 There will be online support available for people who receive the grant.
 All successful recipients will be invited to an individual or group quarterly Zoom meeting to help with any study challenges and maintain momentum in their chosen course of study.